Allison Ritchie: Political career

 Ritchie stepped down as Minister due to ill health (understood to be the diagnosis of an auto immune disease) on 24 November 2008 and resigned from Parliament entirely on 20 June 2009.

-Following her retirement from public life, Ritchie was recognised by the Administrative Committee of the ALP for her outstanding service to the people of Tasmania and for her operation of the best Labor office in Tasmania.

 In January 2013, having resigned from the ALP in 2011, Ritchie announced her intention to contest once again the upper house seat of Pembroke as an independent at the election held on Saturday 4 May—the seat was retained by the Liberal candidate and incumbent councillor Vanessa Goodwin.

-In the Clarence City Council election of 2022, Ritchie was elected Deputy Mayor and Councillor.
+At the 2022 Tasmanian local elections, Ritchie was elected Deputy Mayor of Clarence City Council.

-Private life

-Since leaving Parliament, Ritchie has given birth to her second child, a daughter, in December 2010.
-She has also established and jointly owns a farming business in rural Tasmania.